Jeunese/jeunese.github.io/docs/ux-writing.md

 **Be helpful.**
 - Provide clear and actionable step-by-step instructions to guide users through the process.
 - Use numbered lists or bullet points for readability.
-- Use visuals can help clarify complex concepts or illustrate step-by-step instructions.
+- Use visuals to help clarify complex concepts or illustrate step-by-step instructions.
 - Link to additional resources, such as support articles and video tutorials.

 ## UI messages

 Messages are information in the UI that address an immediate need and appear while the user interacts with the product.
 Messages typically require an action from the user on their way to completing their tasks.
 Messages should help the user complete these tasks as efficiently, effectively, and easily as possible.

-How a message is written will depend on its purpose.
+How a message is written depends on its purpose.
 In general, messages should:

 -  Be written in a consistent style.
 -  Be friendly.
 -  Use clear and simple language.
--  Provide sufficient and not excessive information.
+-  Provide sufficient (not excessive) information.
 -  Convey technical information in simple terms; avoid jargon and technical detail.
--  If technical detail is wanted or needed, use progressive disclosure.
+-  If technical detail is wanted or needed, use [progressive disclosure](https://jeunese.github.io/#/ux-writing?id=progressive-disclosure-philosophy).
 -  Suggest next steps.
--  Be kind to users who encounter situations in the product UI that could be frustrating for them, such as 404 pages.
+-  Be kind to users who encounter situations in the product that could be frustrating for them, such as 404 pages.

 ### Message elements

 General recommendations for each element of a message, whichever type it is, are:

--  For titles, use sentence case capitalisation and no ending punctuation, unless the statement is a question.
+-  For titles, use sentence case capitalisation and no ending punctuation, unless the title is a question.
 -  For the message body, use complete sentences, sentence case capitalisation, and ending punctuation.
+Avoid repeating information that's already in the title.
--  For the buttons, use sentence case with no end punctuation, and use short, action verbs unless the buttons require a simple **Yes | No**.
+-  For [buttons](https://jeunese.github.io/#/ux-writing?id=buttons), use sentence case with no end punctuation, and use short, action verbs where possible.

 ### Notifications (informational messages)